Calls blur on the element.

 Returns the array of option values that have been successfully selected.

-event once all the provided options have been selected.
+Triggers a change and input event once all the provided options have been selected.

 Usage